chainrand/chainrand-demo/README.md

    SEED_KEY=...
    ```

-7. Once the Chainrand NFT is minted, you can visit [https://chainrand.io/#/tokens](https://chainrand.io/#/tokens) to view it.
+6. Once the Chainrand NFT is minted, you can visit [https://chainrand.io/#/tokens](https://chainrand.io/#/tokens) to view it.

    Once the `randomness` value is available, copy it to the `.env` file.
    ```
    RANDOMNESS=...
    ```

-8. Generate the NFT images and metadata.
+7. Generate the NFT images and metadata.

    Essentially, the code concatentates the randomness (in base 10) with the seed key, and uses it to initialize Chainrand's deteministic RNG class.
    ```
    node generate.js
    ```

-9. Upload the NFT images and metadata to IPFS.
+8. Upload the NFT images and metadata to IPFS.
 This uses web3 storage.
    ```
    node upload.js
    ```

-10. Once minting is over, reveal the NFTs.
-Then, reveal the seed key in Chainrand.
+9. Once minting is over, reveal the NFTs.

     Update the smart contract with the `metadataDirCID` generated in the previous step,
     and the `provenance` which is the OpenSea URI of the Chainrand NFT.

+10. Finally, reveal the seed key in Chainrand.

 	Go to [https://chainrand.io/#/tokens](https://chainrand.io/#/tokens) and update the seed key for the project's token.